cpurta/tatonka/README.md

 ## Disclaimer

-- Tatanka is still highly under development and has yet to be fully tested.
+- Tatonka is still highly under development and has yet to be fully tested.
-- Tatanka is **NOT** a sure-fire profit machine. **Use it AT YOUR OWN RISK.**
+- Tatonka is **NOT** a sure-fire profit machine. **Use it AT YOUR OWN RISK.**
-- Crypto-currency is still an experiment, and therefore so is Tatanka.
+- Crypto-currency is still an experiment, and therefore so is Tatonka.
 Meaning, both may fail at any time.
 - Running a bot, and trading in general requires careful study of the risks and parameters involved.
 A wrong setting can cause you a major loss.
 - Never leave the bot un-monitored for long periods of time.
-Tatanka doesn't know when to stop, so be prepared to stop it if too much loss occurs.
+Tatonka doesn't know when to stop, so be prepared to stop it if too much loss occurs.

 ## Documentation